intel/linux-npu-driver/docs/umd-testing.md

 touch models/add_abc.bin
 ```

-### Example: Imagenet Classification Model
+### Imagenet Classification Model - ResNet-50

 The npu-umd-test allows to test output of image classification model trained on ImageNet dataset.
-Below is an
-example of how to download and convert a ResNet-50 model from Pytorch to OpenVINO IR format.
+Below is an example of how to download and convert a ResNet-50 model from Pytorch to OpenVINO IR
+format.

 ```bash
 python3 -m venv openvino-venv